-Airplane hangars, essentially, protect planes from the elements: most recently rain and snow.
+Airplane hangars, essentially, protect planes from the elements, most recently rain and snow.
 Planes that are tied down along the runway are also subject to muddy conditions and sudden gusts of wind.
 The hangars, Krentsa said, would put an end to that.

 The hangars currently in limbo would also be smaller than all other pre-existing hangars at the airport.

-A red flag atop a long stake in the middle of the airfield marked the planned height of Krentsa’s hangars – the top of which does not exceed a couple of feet above a typical single engine plane.
+A red flag atop a long stake in the middle of the airfield marks the planned height of Krentsa’s hangars – the top of which does not exceed a couple of feet above a typical single engine plane.